 Revenues for apps in different categories are extremely unevenly distributed.
 The best apps have metrics that are many times better than the average for their category.
 Therefore, we need to continue to work on product value, and that includes optimizing paywalls.

 Payment screens can be in many different places in the app, but the most important in terms of conversions and sales is of course the main paywall, which is shown to new users immediately after onboarding.
 This is the screen where most purchases are made.

 Therefore, this article will talk mostly about the main payment screen.

-Let's take a look at the components of a paywall, the static and dynamic elements, the number of products, and their possible combinations.
+Let's take a look at the components of an app paywall, the static and dynamic elements, the number of products, and their possible combinations.

-So what does a typical paywall consist of?
+So what does a typical app paywall consist of?

 Most common paywall elements:

 Usually, if it's in a small image with a cross, developers try to make it less conspicuous and put it in the upper left corner (it's harder to reach with your finger there).

 Also, a less popular option is a link below the buy button.
 The most popular text in the case of this solution is 'Maybe later'.

 There are also so-called hard and soft paywalls.
 A soft paywall is a screen that has a closing element (in the form of a cross or link under the call-to-action button).